Shlok-Panpaliya/Amazon_Web_Scraper/README.md

 - Stores the information of all products in a json file.

 ## Link to download chrome driver
-Downlaod correct chrome browser after checking version of your chrome.
+Downlaod correct chrome driver after checking version of your chrome.
 ### Steps to check chrome version
 Settings -> About Chrome (https://chromedriver.chromium.org/downloads).